pagopa-archive/io-functions/README.md

 ### Messages

-Public administration agencies receives millions of requests every year from citizens anxious to find out about the progress of their application or whether a payment has been received.
-Citizens have to spend time on hold, which wastes their time and costs government a lot of money in call centre running costs.
+Public administration agencies receive millions of requests every year from citizens anxious to find out about the progresses of their application or whether a payment has been received.
+Citizens have to spend time on hold, which wastes their time and costs government a lot of money in running call centres.
 Moreover citizens forget about or miss payment deadlines costing them overtime fees.